hhandika/fastp-runner/README.md

 I will update this soon.
 In the mean time, check [simple-qc](https://github.com/hhandika/simple-qc) installation instruction.
 The installation process is similar to it.

+Then install fastp.
+Follow the instruction to install fastp [here](https://github.com/OpenGene/fastp).

 # Usage